armory/docs/content/en/scale-agent/reference/agent-options.md

 ### Namespace restrictions

-You can limit the Agent to monitoring specific namespaces by listing them under `namespaces`.
-If you need to prevent the Agent from accessing cluster-wide (non-namespaced) resources, use the `onlyNamespacedResources` setting.
+You can limit the Armory Agent to monitoring specific namespaces by listing them under `namespaces`.
+If you need to prevent the Armory Agent from accessing cluster-wide (non-namespaced) resources, use the `onlyNamespacedResources` setting.

 A side effect of disabling cluster-wide resources is that [CustomResourceDefinitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) won't be known (and therefore deployable by Spinnaker). `CustomResourceDefinitions` are cluster-wide resources, but the custom resources themselves may be namespaced.
 To workaround the limitation, you can define `customResourceDefinitions`.
 Both namespaces and CRDs are sent to Spinnaker as "synthetic" resources.
 They won't be queried or watched, but Spinnaker knows about their existence.